alvarovalverde03/portfolio/src/routes/blog/posts/write-better-git-commit-messages.md

 ## Conclusion

-Writing good commit messages in a standardized way will help you in both personal and team projects, both in terms of understanding yourself and communicating with other developers.
+Writing good commit messages in a standardized way will help you in both personal and team projects, to understand yourself as well as to communicate with other developers.
 No matter which structure you use, the important thing is to standardize the structure of commit messages.
 I'm sure you'll appreciate it when the repository grows.

 But of course, you can't always write perfect commits.
 Don't block yourself  spending too much time thinking about what message to write.
 The key is to write it clearly and that's all.